stefaan-coussement/Tab/doc/project.md

 1. Pipelining

-    1. use a fluid API wherever it makes sense (a Deferred object is not chainable).
+    1. :ok: use a fluid API wherever it makes sense (a Deferred object is not chainable).

     2. provide the means to dynamically and asynchronously process events by pushing them into a pipeline of tabs.